MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-customize-branding-customers.md

 ## Customize your branding with the Microsoft Graph API

 You can use the Microsoft Graph API to customize a few items programmatically.
-For example, you can use the API to upload a custom background image, change the color of the sign-in page, and add a custom logo.For more information, see the [update default branding](/graph/api/organizationalbranding-update) article.
+For example, you can use the API to upload a custom background image, change the color of the sign-in page, and add a custom logo.
+For more information, see the [update default branding](/graph/api/organizationalbranding-update) article.

 ## Next steps